c88032111/solc/docs/security-considerations.rst

 Note that formal verification itself can only help you understand the difference between what you did (the specification) and how you did it (the actual implementation).
-You still need to check whehter the specification is what you wanted and that you did not miss any unintended effects of it.
+You still need to check whether the specification is what you wanted and that you did not miss any unintended effects of it.